 - by showing that you had a sufficiently good reason to commit the crime.

 People sometimes refer to this defense as “guilty with an explanation.”
-In the context of VC 23104, you can show that you committed the crime since you had no other choice.
-Perhaps, for example, there was an emergency making you drive recklessly.
+In the context of VC 23104, we can try to show that you committed the crime since you had no other choice.
+Perhaps, for example:

 3. What are the penalties for 23104 VC?